jumogehn/vimrc/README.md

 ## TODO
+- Install script must support other linux distributions and Unix, Mac, and even Windows hopely.
 - Project specific settings in mkctags.sh and mkcscope.sh have to be seperated into project specific different files so that open scripts only contains common general settings

 ## References